Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Preliminaries

-We give also for granted the notion of \emph{syntax tree} and that a parenthesized string is an equivalent way to represent a syntax tree of a CF grammar where internal nodes are unlabeled.
+We also suppose that the reader is familiar with the notion of \emph{syntax tree} and that a parenthesized string is an equivalent way to represent a syntax tree of a CF grammar where internal nodes are unlabeled.
+As usual, the {\em frontier} of a syntax tree is the ordered left to right sequence of the leaves of the tree.

 The \emph{language} defined by a grammar starting from a nonterminal $A$ is

 We call $w$ a \emph{sentence} if $A \in S$.
 The union of $L_G(A)$ for all $A\in S$ is the language $L(G)$ defined by $G$.
 The language generated by a Par-grammar is called a \emph{parenthesis language}, and its sentences are well-parenthesized strings.